ouspg/CryptoCourse/Week8Exercises/README.md

 In the case of problems or when you stop using the proxy, you can reset iptables with command `iptables -t nat -F`.
 Note that this will also remove prior custom modifications.

+If endless circulation seems to happen when running the proxy code, make sure that group changes are activated (run `id` command and see if you are part of `tlstesting` group)

-**Task 4.2.** Give some examples how attacker can further use downgrade attack to compromise potentially otherwise secure system.
+**Task 4.2.** Give some examples how attacker can further use downgrade attack to compromise potentially otherwise secure system or client data.

 **Task 4.3.** How TLS 1.3 is protecting from downgrade attacks?
 How is this better/is this different than previous mechanism ([RFC7507](https://tools.ietf.org/html/rfc7507))?